garagehive/garagehive.github.io/docs/garagehive-vehicle-sales-invoices.md

 Vehicle Sales Invoice is the invoice created in the system when the customer confirms the purchase of the vehicle.
 There are several types of invoices used for vehicle sales:

    - **Deposit Invoice** - This is created for the deposit given for the vehicle.
-   - **Finance Invoice** - This is created for the finance company, when the payment is done by the finance company.
+   - **Finance Invoice** - This is created for the finance company, when the payment is made by the finance company.
    - **Customer Invoice** - This is created for the customer, for the remaining amount that they will pay.
    - **Finance Balancing Invoice** - This is created for system requirements.
 It exists to keep the system's books balanced; it may not be printed and will always have a zero value.